goloburdaivan/SkelarTestAssigment/README.md

 # About
+This project is written on clean PHP 8.0 without using any framework or library

 I`ve tried to copy the concept of Laravel framework.
 So, basically, I wrote routing system (with parameterized routes) and user custom controllers

 Code example of routing system: